AdobeDocs/audience-manager.it-IT/help/using/features/data-explorer/create-traits-from-signals.md

 * **[!UICONTROL Onboarded]** caratteristiche per segnali caricati.

-Per creare nuove caratteristiche da **[!UICONTROL Signal Dashboard]**, identificate il segnale che desiderate utilizzare nella caratteristica, quindi fate clic sul corrispondente collegamento **[!UICONTROL Create Rule-Based Trait]** o **[!UICONTROL Create Onboarded Trait]** collegamento.
+To create new traits from the **[!UICONTROL Signal Dashboard]**, identify the signal that you want to use in the trait, then click the corresponding **[!UICONTROL Create Rule-Based Trait]** or **[!UICONTROL Create Onboarded Trait]** link.

 ![](assets/signals-create-trait.png)

-Verrai reindirizzato al Generatore **[di caratteristiche](../../features/traits/about-trait-builder.md)** per creare nuove caratteristiche.
+You'll be redirected to the **[Trait Builder](../../features/traits/about-trait-builder.md)** to create your new trait(s).

-## Crea caratteristiche da ricerca segnale {#create-traits-from-signal-search}
+## Create Traits from Signal Search {#create-traits-from-signal-search}

-Creare caratteristiche basate su segnali utilizzati o inutilizzati che non vengono visualizzati nell &#39; [!UICONTROL Signal Dashboard].
+Create traits based on used or unused signals that are not shown in the [!UICONTROL Signal Dashboard].

 Cercare segnali specifici e creare caratteristiche basate su regola o registrate in base ai risultati.
 Ecco come effettuare questa operazione:

-1. Eseguire una **[!UICONTROL Audience Data > Signals > Search]** ricerca in base alle coppie chiave-valore ricercate, oppure fare clic **[!UICONTROL Search]** senza inserire coppia chiave-valore per visualizzare tutti i risultati.
+1. Go to **[!UICONTROL Audience Data > Signals > Search]** and run a search based on the key-value pairs that you are looking for, or click **[!UICONTROL Search]** without entering any key-value pair to display all results.
-2. Identificate i segnali che desiderate utilizzare nel trait, nell&#39;elenco dei risultati.
+2. Identificate i segnali che desiderate utilizzare nel trait, nell'elenco dei risultati.
-   * Per creare una caratteristica da un segnale, fate clic sul corrispondente collegamento **[!UICONTROL Create Rule-Based Trait]** o **[!UICONTROL Create Onboarded Trait]** collegamento.
+   * To create a trait from one signal, click the corresponding **[!UICONTROL Create Rule-Based Trait]** or **[!UICONTROL Create Onboarded Trait]** link.
-   * Per creare una caratteristica da più segnali, fate clic sulla casella di controllo corrispondente di ciascun segnale, quindi fate clic **[!UICONTROL Create Trait from Multiple Signals]** su.
+   * To create a trait from multiple signals, click the corresponding check box of each signal, then click **[!UICONTROL Create Trait from Multiple Signals]**.
    >[!NOTE]
    >Potete creare caratteristiche solo dai segnali dello stesso tipo.
 Non potete creare una caratteristica basata su una combinazione di segnale in tempo reale e su una.
    >
    > ![](assets/signals-create-trait-search.png)
    >Potete anche creare caratteristiche dai segnali utilizzati.
-I segnali già utilizzati nelle caratteristiche presentano il numero di caratteristiche visualizzate nella **[!UICONTROL Included in Traits]** colonna.
+Signals that are already used in traits have the number of traits displayed in the **[!UICONTROL Included in Traits]** column.
 Fate clic sulla freccia per visualizzare le caratteristiche che contengono il segnale.
    >
    >![](assets/signals-used-traits.png)

-3. Usate il **[Generatore](../../features/traits/about-trait-builder.md)** di caratteristiche per creare le nuove caratteristiche.
+3. Use the **[Trait Builder](../../features/traits/about-trait-builder.md)** to create your new traits.